ang-zeyu/infisearch/docs/src/search_configuration.md

 Enum [fields](./indexer/fields.md) you index can be mapped into UI multi-select dropdowns.
 In this documentation for example, Mdbook's section titles ("User Guide", "Advanced") are mapped (try doing a search).

-Setup your bindings in the `uiOptions` like this:
+Setup bindings under `uiOptions` like so:

 ```json
 multiSelectFilters: [